junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean inhales sharply, "How?"

-"Do you remember that time, when you yelled at me in the hospital and I flew to the day room, and I told you I had been there for three weeks?"
+"Do you remember that time, when you yelled at me in the hospital and I flew to the dayroom, and I told you I had been there for three weeks?"

 "Trying not to."
 Dean remembers as clear as day just how angry he was at the time.
 He regrets nothing more about scaring Cas away now.
 "I'm sorry, I didn't --"